robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 } satisfies Actions;
 ```

-#### 8.1.2 After the verification link is used redirect the new User to their profile page
+#### 8.1.2 Facing a dead end after verification link is sent, breaking the user flow

 Now that the user is on the `verify` page you have to wait for the user to paste the verification link in a browser tab.

-Note, this can be **another browser altogether** or **a new tab in the browser** the user used to sign up.
+Note, this can be in **another browser altogether** or **a new tab in the current browser** the user used to sign up.

-So you are sort of facing a dead end on the `verify` page since you cannot make sure that the user pastes the verification link exactly in this tab in the same browser where the this `verify` page is currently open.
+So you are sort of facing a dead end on the `verify` page since you cannot make sure that the user pastes the verification link exactly in this tab in the same browser where this `verify` page is currently open.

+If the user pastes the verification link in another tab while leaving the `verify` page open they will have to reload the `verify` page if they want to continue using your app in that tab.

+Otherwise they will continue to use your app from the tab where they pasted in the verification link and just leave the `verify` page open or just close that tab.

+This somewhat breaks the user flow..

 You will come back to this scenario later and address is be implementing a form where the user can paste in their `token` received in an email message on the `verify` page itself.